leanflutter/flutter_distributor/README.md

 # flutter_distributor

-Package your [Flutter](https://flutter.dev) app into OS-specific bundles (.dmg, .exe, etc.) via Dart or the command line.
+**Flutter Distributor** is a complete tool for packaging and publishing your [Flutter](https://flutter.dev) applications.

 > The `flutter_distributor` source code and documantation can be found in the [packages/flutter_distributor](./packages/flutter_distributor) directory.

+## Documentation

+See the full documentation on [distributor.leanflutter.org](https://distributor.leanflutter.org).

 ## Makers